zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-12-dependencies.markdown

       worker/
 </pre>

+***Figure 2:** An example folder structure taken from the VS Code project.*

 Let's also assume that we have componentized this projects based on the folder depth at levelt 3 (src/vs/base/*).
 This componentization created the following five components:

 ![](assets/images/sokrates/dependecies-patterns-components.png)

+***Figure 3:** The fragment of Sokrates reposrt displaying the result of the folder-depth based componentization (level 3) of the source code structure described in Figure 2.*

 The files in this folder are TypeScript files, and they import other TypesScript file vai import statement that user path based referencing.
 I have identify the following convention that we can use to connect files from one component to files in another components:
 * look for all files with path like ".*[.]ts" AND content like "import .*from 'vs/base.*"